robert-altmiller/code_profiler/README.md

           thread.join()
   ```

-- All of these local thread log text files are joined to together in one large Spark dataframe and written out to a Unity Catalog Delta table which can be queried to identify code execution performance bottlenecks.
+- All these local thread log text files are joined to together in one large Spark dataframe and written out to a Unity Catalog Delta table which can be queried to identify code execution performance bottlenecks.

 ## How to query the code profiler results from the Unity Catalog Delta table?